lyrixx/demoer/README.md

 php - demoer
 ============

-This project is able to show and excecute snippets.
+This project is able to show and execute snippets.
 The script will wait user press "enter" to show the result.
 Put your snippet in `snippets/` folder.